Last updated on October 25th, 2023

 Clarified butter or Desi ghee is a rich source of healthy fat.
 It aids in absorbing nutrients from the food a person consumes.
 This process aids in proper blood glucose control, further certifying good diabetes care.
 Also, it has a very low carb content.
 Carbs are not perfect for a diabetic-friendly diet.
 Consequently, ghee acts as a great option that provides ample other healthy nutrients.

 Ghee is found to control the smooth working of the gut.
 Adding a correct quantity of ghee to one’s daily diet makes sure proper constipation care.
 Adding ghee to other foods works great for improved digestion.
 For example, including ghee in rice makes it simpler to digest.
 This is of great importance, particularly for diabetics.

 Another advantage of an improved GLP-1 working is that it helps to delay carb absorption.
-The gradual digestion is effective as it aids in preventing any abrupt spikes in the normal blood sugar levels.
+Gradual digestion is effective as it aids in preventing any abrupt spikes in normal blood sugar levels.
 As a result, ghee is a great alternative to regulate other underlying problems of diabetics.

 Improved Insulin Levels